Third Year Guide

-Please note this guide is based on the 2020/21 academic year.
+Please note this guide is based on the 2022/23 academic year.
 As assessment methods and exam weightings may change from year to year, keep an eye on your email/Blackboard/handbook for the most up to date information for your year.

 Intro

-If you’ve done basic clinical skills (tutorials on phlebotomy, iv cannula, ng tube etc) and someone on the team asks if you can do something, say yes!
+Any time you perform a clinical skill, see an ECG, hear a reg talking about an acute scenario – these are all opportunities to bulk up your book.
+If you’ve done basic clinical skills (tutorials on phlebotomy, IV cannula, NG tube etc.) and someone on the team asks if you can do something, say yes!
 Ask them to supervise you the first time to get their feedback.
 They will step in if you run into difficulty.
-If you ask them to let you watch them do it first, and then watch you do it, you won’t be doing anything that day.
-Having said that, if you truly don’t feel comfortable doing whatever they ask, say you would prefer to observe.
-This is the year to get really comfortable examining patients so that you appear confident come exam season.
+Having said that, if you don’t feel comfortable doing whatever they ask, say you would prefer to observe.

 Placements